 - planning and organisational skills

 - financial skills, such as being able to manage a budget

 - commercial awareness and a flair for marketing

 - an imaginative and innovative approach to work

 - flexibility in order to meet business and client needs

 - energy, stamina, good health and physical strength

-- an appropriate first aid qualification of at least two days' duration and if you plan to be involved in water sports, you will also need a lifesaving qualification
+- an appropriate first aid qualification and if you plan to be involved in water sports, you will also need a lifesaving qualification

 - a licence to drive a minibus and tow a trailer is useful, so that you can transport clients and equipment to the activity site.